Suffolk Tourist Guide - Articles

 Through the years, Lady Ryder's organization continued to expand.
 There are now 20 homes in Britain and 80 centres in 20 countries around the world.
 In Britain, the organization has 2,500 employees.

-There are residential centers and day-care centers that provide help for those with long-term illnesses and for those who need palliative care, and centers for people with neurological and degenerative diseases.
-Each year in Britain, 3,000 people are cared for at the residential centers, 12,000 visits are made to the day centers, and more than 37,000 home visits are made by the nursing staff.
+There are residential centres and day-care centres that provide help for those with long-term illnesses and for those who need palliative care, and centres for people with neurological and degenerative diseases.
+Each year in Britain, 3,000 people are cared for at the residential centers, 12,000 visits are made to the day centres, and more than 37,000 home visits are made by the nursing staff.

-In 1979, the Queen Mother opened the Sue Ryder Foundation Museum in Cavendish, with exhibitions that included Lady Ryder's war uniforms and a reconstruction of her mother's room.
-You can visit the Museum which is open every day between 10-5.30pm.
-Call 01787 280252
+In 1979, the Queen Mother opened the Sue Ryder Foundation Museum in Cavendish, with exhibitions that included Lady Ryder’s war uniforms and a reconstruction of her mother’s room.
+Unfortunately the museum is no longer there.

 So visit Cavendish soon and see the best that Suffolk has to offer.